junkurihara/modoh-server/README.md

 *DNS over HTTPS* (DoH) is an encrypted DNS protocol in which DNS queries and responses are exchanged with the target full-service resolver via HTTPS, i.e., over an encrypted-secure channel ([RFC8484](https://datatracker.ietf.org/doc/rfc8484)).
 To enhance the privacy of DoH, *Oblivious DNS over HTTPS* (ODoH) has been developed  ([RFC9230](https://datatracker.ietf.org/doc/rfc9230/)).
 ODoH leverages an intermediate *relay* (or *proxy*) and an end-to-end encryption ([HPKE](https://datatracker.ietf.org/doc/rfc9180/)) in order to decouple the client's IP address and content of his queries. *Mutualized Oblivious DNS over HTTPS* (&mu;ODoH) is an extension of ODoH, which has been (is still being) developed from the concern of the collusion between the relay and the target resolver and corruption of the client's privacy ([Resource](https://junkurihara.github.io/dns/)).
 To this end, &mu;ODNS leverages multiple relays towards the target resolver, where relays are selected in a random fashion and employed in a distributed manner.

-`modoh-server` is server software that provides the target and relay functions of these three encrypted and privacy-enhanced NDS protocols.
+`modoh-server` is server software that provides the target and relay functions of these three encrypted and privacy-enhanced DNS protocols.
 Note that as the target function, `modoh-server` works not as the full-service resolver like `bind` and `unbound` but as the DNS forwarder decrypting encrypted queries and sends the plaintext ones to the upstream full-service resolver via UDP/TCP over port 53.

 ### Network Structure of &mu;ODoH